 1. What do you want to improve through change management?

 It is the foremost question that you must ask yourself.
 This will formulate your problem identification.
 Increase productivity, improve employee relations, develop leadership programs, etc. are some things which you may need to improve.

 Once you have realized the problem, the path ahead becomes more focused.
 Employees also find it easier to correlate when they know what is expected out of them.

 Once you have recognized the problem, ask yourself Why is this a problem?
 Or Why do you want to improve in this field?
 Generally, organizational changes are aimed to improve the overall bottom line of the business.
 Since these processes require large investment there is nothing wrong with expecting a little bit of green at the end.

 While shattering old ways and establishing new ones, the company needs to make sure that the employees are informed about the new change well in advance.
-Provision of proper training is also a must.
+The provision of proper training is also a must.

 A lot of times older employees are set in their accustomed methods of working and hence discourage any new improvements.
 Companies face such problems when they bring in new software.
 ERP system implementation across the world faces this problem.
 Employees do not want to and are often too lazy to learn a new process.
 So they end up resisting it.

 As a manager, it is very important to keep in mind all the mentioned, aspects while carrying out organizational change.
 Keep an open mind and be open to dialogue.
-Convey to the work force that the change is for their good and show them the benefits.
+Convey to the workforce that the change is for their good and show them the benefits.
 Gradually over time, everyone will get on board thus making the process fruitful.

 FOR ANY WORKSHOP OR RECRUITMENT REQUIREMENT, PLEASE FEEL FREE TO WRITE TO US ON BHARTI@EDU4SURE.COM / CALL US ON 9654976160.
-TO CHECK OUR TRAINERS, PLEASE CHECK EDU4SURE.COM/TRAINERS
+TO CHECK OUR TRAINERS, PLEASE CHECK EDU4SURE.COM/TRAINERS.